jacksonj810/Sphera-Integrated-Circuit-Analysis/README.md

 # Sphera-Integrated-Circuit-Analysis

 ## Overview
 This project analyzes a dataset of Sphera Integrated Circuits (ICs) with the goal of uncovering relationships between factors such as cost, power dissipation, process node, lead count, and package type.
-By leveraging Python in a Jupyter Notebook, the project cleans and explores the data, then visualizes key findings using matplotlib and seaborn.
-The results can guide sourcing decisions, highlight potential cost drivers, and inform package/family selections.
+By utilizing Python in a Jupyter Notebook, the project cleans and explores the data, then visualizes key findings using matplotlib and seaborn.
+The results can improve sourcing decisions, highlight potential cost drivers, and inform package/family selections.

 ## Key Features
 - Data Cleaning & Preparation: